Helping Your Young Children Stay Organized

 Daily routines can be a challenge, especially if you have younger children who have a way of losing or misplacing things on a regular basis.
 Here are some great tips from our child care center in Arlington, TX on how to keep your children, especially young ones organized:

-- Have a designated work space for homework, projects, etc. Pick a room or a part of a room that your child can keep all of his or her supplies for homework, arts and crafts, reading.
+- Have a designated workspace for homework, projects, etc. Pick a room or a part of a room where your child can keep all of his or her supplies for homework, arts and crafts, reading.
 Use bins to keep supplies neat and in one place.
 Be sure you have enough room, if possible, to keep their books and try using a basket to keep papers that your child may need for school, studying for tests, etc.

 - Create a cubby hole at or near your front door to keep your child’s backpack, hats, gloves, scarves, shoes – anything they need to grab quickly if the morning gets away from them.
 Teach your child to put whatever they need for the next day in the cubby each night before they go to bed.